RayMairlot/Animated-Render-Border-Issue-Tracker/README.md

 ### <a name="ObjectTypesWhichCantBeTracked"></a>Object types which can't be tracked

 Ideally, all objects would be trackable, but this currently isn’t possible.
-This means that you can’t currently track camera objects, empties and a few other object types and they won’t appear in the object drop down list and will be ignored if they are present in the chosen tracking group.
+This means that you can’t currently track camera objects, empties and a few other object types and they won’t appear in the object drop down list and will be ignored if they are present in the chosen tracking collection.

 In the future, hopefully all objects will be supported for tracking, but for now there is a useable workaround.
 If you wanted to track an empty you would simply have to make a cube and scale it so that the empty is contained within the cube.
 You can then parent the cube to the empty and track the cube object instead.
 The cube doesn’t have to be visible, visible in the render or even on the same layer, so it should be relatively unobtrusive.